TheOdinProject/curriculum/foundations/installations/installations.md

 ### Step 3: Install and Enable Guest Additions

 Your regular operating system (Windows in this case) is called the **Host**, and all other operating systems that run as VMs are called **Guests**.
 To make working in your Guest OS easier, you need to install Guest Additions.
-It adds useful functionality to the Guest OS, such as full-screen guest mode.
+It adds useful functionality to the Guest OS, such as higher resolutions - it will resize automatically to the size of its window and if you're using fullscreen, actually use the resolution of your screen for display.

 #### While your VM is running, do the following steps: